apache/jena/jena-rdfconnection/Documentation.md

 data in Java.
 It provides support for try-resource and functional code passing styles, as well the more basic sequence of methods calls.

-`try-resources` to manage the connection, and two operations, one to load some data, and one to make a query:
+For example: using `try-resources` to manage the connection, and perform two operations, one to load some data, and one to make a query can be written as:

 ```
 try ( RDFConnection conn = RDFConnectionFactory.connect(...) ) {